Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 About the estate:

-Classified since 1955, the estate founded in 1882 by the family of Guy Meslin, the current owner, is recognized as one of the most reliable values in Saint-Émilion.
-It makes the most of its hillside terroir, which is largely sandy.
-While some recent vintages have a distinctive character, rich but lacking in nuance, the very latest ones show improvement.
-Full-bodied, appealing and subtle, they will express themselves early on in the pleasant style for which the terroir is predisposed.
+Consistently classified since 1955, the estate—founded in 1882 by the family of Guy Meslin, the current owner—is recognized as one of Saint-Émilion’s most reliable investments.
+It makes the most of its foothill terroir, which is largely sandy.
+While some recent vintages display a straightforward, rich character but lack nuance, the very latest ones show improvement.
+Full-bodied, approachable, and subtle, they will express themselves early on in the amiable style for which the terroir is well-suited.

 James Suckling